Josh-Decime/fs-journal/notes/03-html.md

 in html if there aren't '' on ${thing} it will look for a variable. but if you '${thing}' it will look for a string

 marquee allows elements to move

+your can assign the role of button in class you can make selectable can add onclick to <P>